codercatdev/v2-codingcat.dev/content/blog/Updated Changing the Channel for YouTube Engagemen 6204b920280c410ba9bab762ac704089.md

 published: published
 slug: changing-the-channel-for-youtube-engagement
 start: March 20, 2022
+title: Updated: Changing the Channel for YouTube Engagement was a bad idea
+---
 ## UPDATE: Moving channel was a bad idea

 I thought it was such a great move moving channels as it increased our CTR for educational videos.
 In reality what happened was it confused our user base.
 What I found out the hard way was that we needed to keep all of our content in one place and actually update [Purrfect.dev](http://Purrfect.dev) to become [CodingCat.dev Podcast](https://codingcat.dev/podcasts) as well.
 Now our branding is all surrounding the CodingCat brand going forward, on a single channel.